igromanru/HD2-Sneaky-Stuff/README.md

 ## Releases
 To avoid (fast) detection, releases are distributed only privately on the Discord server.
+Make sure to read this documentation from beginning to end before asking questions in Discord that were answered here!
 <a href="https://discord.gg/jmsAX8kjVJ"><img src='https://discordapp.com/api/guilds/1417474730906095626/widget.png?style=shield'></a>

 ## Features